ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- PCR of stool specimens may also assist in diagnosis of enteroviral infections
 - Viral Culture
 	- sensitivity poor
+	- also be isolated from throat swabs, stool, blood, and urine.
+	- Enteroviruses (not diagnostic) and adenoviruses may be found in feces;
+	- arboviruses, some enteroviruses, and LCMV in blood;
+	- mumps and CMV in urine; and
+	- enteroviruses, mumps, and adenoviruses in throat washings
+- Serology
+	- WNV
+	- oligoclonal gamma globulin bands in many
 	-